SomberSamber/S25-INF124-Group32/README.md

 7. View final rankings when all rounds are complete

 ## API
- 1. Youtube API was used to be able import playlists into the firebase
+ 1. Youtube API was used to be able to import playlists into the firebase

 ## 10 Features
  1. Sign Up